ginobilinie/codeBook/README.md

 103. partitionLinkedList.cpp: use two pointers to maintain two sub linked list with tail insert, and we combine them together in the final step.

+104. isScramble.cpp (leetcode87): A very interesting problem, also a type of tree child nodes switch problem.
+We cannot solve this problem with the tree traverse idea, since if we just know the preorder traverse sequence, then we cannot actually recover the tree since many possibilities exist.
+Thus, we should better think it in another way: we should just compare that in each level of partitions, if there are a possible correct way for s1 to dictionary (I mean char match without considering sequence) match s2?
+Thus, we need to consider all the levels of partitions (in each level, only one partion is correct, then this level is correct), so we use recursive calling.

 # old
 for fun, forever